rishabhsaha/aks-secure-baseline/06-aks-jumpboximage.md

 1. Deploy custom Azure RBAC roles. _Optional._

    Azure Image Builder requires permissions to be granted to its runtime identity.
 The following deploys two _custom_ Azure RBAC roles that encapsulate those exact permissions necessary.
 If you do not have permissions to create Azure RBAC roles in your subscription, you can skip this step.
-However, in Step 2 below, you'll then be required to apply existing built-in Azure RBAC roles to the service's identity, which are more-permissive than necessary.
+However, in Step 2 below, you'll then be required to apply existing built-in Azure RBAC roles to the service's identity, which are more-permissive than necessary, but would be fine to use for this walkthrough.

    ```bash
    # [This takes about one minute to run.]